What is Lawn Aeration?

 About 7 to 10 days after aeration, the hole will be filled with white, actively growing roots.
-These roots are a sign that the turfgrass is responding to the additional oxygen, moisture and nutrients in the soil from the aeration process.
+These roots are the sign that the turf grass is responding to the additional oxygen, moisture and nutrients in the soil from the aeration process.

 Don't expect miracles from a single aeration, particularly on lawns growing on extremely poor soils.
 Most lawns benefit from annual aeration.
 Lawns that receive this care will be healthier, grow more vigorous, easier to maintain and have fewer pest problems than lawns that are neglected.

 Scheduling Lawn Aeration for your home